Leonard Koren

-Leonard Koren (born January 4, 1948) is an American artist, aesthetics expert and writer.
+Leonard Koren (born January 4, 1948) is an American artist, aesthetics expert, and writer.

-Life and work
+Early life and education

-Leonard Koren was born in New York City in 1948, and raised in Los Angeles.
-In 1969, he co-founded the Los Angeles Fine Arts Squad, a mural painting group.
-He attended UCLA, graduating with a master's degree in Architecture and Urban Planning in 1972.
-After graduation, Koren worked as an artist in Los Angeles, where his work focused on bathing environments.
+Leonard Koren was born in New York City in 1948 and raised in Los Angeles.
+He attended UCLA, graduating with a master's degree in architecture and urban planning in 1972.

+Career

+In 1969, Koren co-founded the Los Angeles Fine Arts Squad, a mural painting group.
+After graduation, he worked as an artist in Los Angeles, focusing on bathing environments.

-In 1976, Koren founded WET Magazine – a periodical dedicated to gourmet bathing, which was influential in the development of postmodern aesthetics.
-In 1981, WET magazine ceased publication, and Koren moved to Japan, where he wrote several works on aesthetics.
-From 1983 through 1986, he produced a column on Cultural Anthropology for a Japanese magazine.
-In particular, Koren wrote Wabi-Sabi for Artists, Designers, Poets and Philosophers (1994), which helped bring the Japanese concept of Wabi-Sabi into western aesthetic theory.
-Currently Koren lives in San Francisco.
+In 1976, Koren founded WET magazine, a periodical dedicated to gourmet bathing.
+The magazine was influential in the development of postmodern aesthetics.
+In 1981, WET ceased publication, and Koren moved to Japan, where he wrote several works on aesthetics.
+From 1983 through 1986, he produced a column on cultural anthropology for a Japanese magazine.

+Koren wrote Wabi-Sabi for Artists, Designers, Poets and Philosophers (1994), which helped bring the Japanese concept of wabi-sabi into Western aesthetic theory.